 Anomie in individuals and society is a condition of instability and disintegration.
 It stems from the breakdown of previously shared norms and values that regulated social (inter)actions.

 The theory of anomie has its origins in the school of functionalist sociology.
 It was one of the earliest sociological explanations for the origins of abnormal, anti-social behavior.

 Anomie is linked with the work of prominent sociologists, Emile Durkheim (functionalism) and Robert Merton (strain theory).
-They who looked at how social structures can control behavior and lead to deviance.
+They looked at how social structures can affect behavior and lead to deviance and even retreatism.